Thorfgin/charactercreator/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE
+	20250502	Fix: adjusted duration for Strength Confusing Blow from 5 min to 30 sec. as per Ruleset.

 	20240722	FEATURE: added i18n language support
 			LANGUAGE: add English as an option to multi-language support
 			FEATURE: split the resources to facilitate language support and added translation support to the SharedActions.